Frank UreñaMD Candidate | Physician-Scientist

 Research and clinical training built across a decade of translational work.

-From pathology and CRO work to doctoral research, Harvard / MGH postdoctoral training, and current clinical education, each step has sharpened the same through-line: understanding disease deeply enough to improve care.
+From pathology and preclinical systems to doctoral immunology, Harvard and MGH postdoctoral work, and medical education, each role strengthened the same through-line: understand disease deeply enough to improve care.

 Timeline